 For many people, retirement planning starts with a 401(k) plan offered through their workplace.
 It may also include either a traditional or Roth individual retirement account (IRA) or a self-employed retirement plan such as a SIMPLE IRA, SEP IRA, or Solo 401(k).

-In your comprehensive financial plan, you can lay out your investment strategy for your retirement savings.
+In a holistic financial plan, you can lay out an investment strategy for your retirement savings.
 Many people use a target-date fund to save for retirement, but that’s far from the only option available.

 If you aren’t sure how much you should be saving for retirement, you can use the Personal Capital Retirement Planner to get started.

-In addition to your retirement plan, your comprehensive financial plan will also include a strategy for your other investments.
+In addition to your retirement plan, your comprehensive financial plan will also include your investment management strategy.
 Many people choose to invest in a taxable brokerage account, either to help them save for other financial goals or to supplement their retirement accounts.

-The investment planning component of your financial plan will include information about your financial goals, your risk tolerance, your asset allocation, and more.
+The investment planning component of your holistic financial plan should include information about your financial goals, your risk tolerance, your asset allocation, and more.

 When it comes to saving for college, there are several tools available to you.
 A 529 college savings plan is one of the most popular tools to save for college, but people also turn to UGMA and UTMA accounts, taxable brokerage accounts, or even savings accounts.